-Commitment 1: We will be clear about when, how and why we use animals in research
+- Commitment 1: We will be clear about when, how and why we use animals in research

-Commitment 2: We will enhance our communications with the media and the public about our research using animals
+- Commitment 2: We will enhance our communications with the media and the public about our research using animals

-Commitment 3: We will be proactive in providing opportunities for the public to find out about research using animals
+- Commitment 3: We will be proactive in providing opportunities for the public to find out about research using animals

-Commitment 4: We will report on progress annually and share our experiences.
+- Commitment 4: We will report on progress annually and share our experiences.

-The John Innes Centre (JIC) is committed to achieving the highest standards of excellence and integrity in our research.
+The John Innes Centre is committed to achieving the highest standards of excellence and integrity in our research.

 In the pursuit of excellence, it is our responsibility to ensure that our research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards.
-JIC provides a research environment that is underpinned by a culture of integrity and based on good governance, best practice and support for the development of researchers.
+The John Innes Centre provides a research environment that is underpinned by a culture of integrity and based on good governance, best practice and support for the development of researchers.
 Should allegations of misconduct arise we ensure a transparent, robust and fair response.
 Through regular monitoring and reviews of support, policies and procedures we can provide assurances on the suitability and appropriateness of the mechanisms in place to ensure the excellence and integrity of our research.

 Honesty and fairness in:

-- reporting on research methods and procedures
+- Reporting on research methods and procedures

-- presentation of research goals, intentions and findings
+- Presentation of research goals, intentions and findings

-- gathering data
+- Gathering data

-- conveying valid interpretations and making justifiable claims based on research findings
+- Conveying valid interpretations and making justifiable claims based on research findings

-- use and acknowledgment of the work of other researchers
+- Use and acknowledgment of the work of other researchers

 Accuracy and rigour in:

-- conducting research and using appropriate methods
+- Conducting research and using appropriate methods

-- adhering to an agreed protocol where appropriate
+- Adhering to an agreed protocol where appropriate

-- record keeping of primary data
+- Record keeping of primary data

-- drawing interpretations and conclusions from the research
+- Drawing interpretations and conclusions from the research

-- communicating the results and clarifying what conclusions are based on
+- Communicating the results and clarifying what conclusions are based on

 Openness and Transparency in:

-- making research findings widely available, including sharing negative results as appropriate
+- Making research findings widely available, including sharing negative results as appropriate

-- presenting the work to other researchers and to the general public
+- Presenting the work to other researchers and to the general public

-- declaring conflicts of interest beyond their own scientific integrity
+- Declaring conflicts of interest beyond their own scientific integrity

-- the reporting of research data collection methods
+- The reporting of research data collection methods

-- the analysis and interpretation of data
+- The analysis and interpretation of data

-- accountability for actions
+- Accountability for actions

-- conducting research in keeping with academic freedom, regardless of funder of the research
+- Conducting research in keeping with academic freedom, regardless of funder of the research

-- the independence of other colleagues and team members
+- The independence of other colleagues and team members

-- all participants in and subjects of research, including humans, animals, the environment and cultural objects
+- All participants in and subjects of research, including humans, animals, the environment and cultural objects

-- the stewardship of research and scholarship for future generations
+- The stewardship of research and scholarship for future generations

 Cooperation and collegiality in scientific interactions

-JIC researchers are supported to uphold these core principles through the institute’s positive action to:
+John Innes Centre researchers are supported to uphold these core principles through the institute’s positive action to:

-- provide clear policies and procedures, and where necessary, training and guidance on research integrity
+- Provide clear policies and procedures, and where necessary, training and guidance on research integrity

-- undertake a regular internal oversight process
+- Undertake a regular internal oversight process

-- ensure there are suitable mechanisms for reviewing ethical issues raised by research
+- Ensure there are suitable mechanisms for reviewing ethical issues raised by research

-- use transparent, robust and fair processes to deal with allegations of research misconduct
+- Use transparent, robust and fair processes to deal with allegations of research misconduct

-- reasonably defend researchers who abide by high standards, and any individual who reports misconduct
+- Reasonably defend researchers who abide by high standards, and any individual who reports misconduct